haiqingyoung/omnibox_rules/README.md

 📢 **Info**
-- For omnibox 2.0 and later.
+- Applicable to omnibox 2.0 and above.

-📢 **Course note**
+📢 **Friendly Reminder**
-- All sources are collected from the Internet and are for learning and entertainment only.
+- All sources are collected from the internet, for learning and entertainment purposes only.
-- The source is indefinite, how long can I see 😆
+- Source validity period is uncertain — watch as long as fate allows 😆
-- Do not commercialize, the consequences are self-indulsion.
+- Not for commercial use.
+Users bear sole responsibility for any consequences.
-- If you are helpful, welcome to Star ⭐ support!
+- If this helps you, a Star ⭐ is appreciated!

-📢 **Thanks for the**
+📢 **Acknowledgments**
 - [IPTV](https://github.com/kakaxi-1/IPTV)